 We’ve all read them.
 Those books that keep you up all night because you are completely enthralled in the story.
 You lose all sense of time and don’t realize it’s suddenly 3 o’clock in the morning.
 But you only have 30 more pages to go, so why stop now?

 The best page turners are worth the loss of sleep.
 Just remind yourself that you won’t be able to sleep anyways.
-You’ll just sit in head with your mind spinning with possibilities.
+You’ll just sit in bed with your mind spinning with possibilities.
 You simply must know what will happen next.

 I’ve read more than my fair share of books that are hard to put down.
 Many a time I’ve stayed up way too late reading a captivating book.
 It’s like the author cast a spell on me.
 I can’t look away.